Updated on: 11/25/2019

 - July 2014, Nevada.
 An inflatable slide at a Fourth of July celebration in Sparks, Nevada, was blown into the air, injured two bystanders.

 - May 2014, Colorado.
-Children were left with injuries when a bounce house at the Rocky Mountain Lacrosse Jamboree in Colorado went airborne.
+Children were injured when a bounce house at the Rocky Mountain Lacrosse Jamboree in Colorado went airborne.
 Wind gusted up to 30 mph at the time of the incident.
 The bounce house was sent 300 feet from its original spot.

 - May 2014, New York.
 Two boys, ages 5 and 6, suffered serious injuries when a bounce house they were playing in in South Glens Falls, New York, blew away.